MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/add-web-resource.md

 # Add a web resource

-Attachments uploaded to Azure Storage instead of directly to Dynamics 365 can be managed using an interface like the stock [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] Notes interface.
+Attachments uploaded to Azure Storage instead of directly to [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] can be managed using an interface like the stock [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] Notes interface.

 To enable this interface, a Web Resource must be added to the form on which you wish to use it, and [Azure Storage must be configured for your organization](enable-azure-storage.md).